This year’s International Day of Action for Trans Depathologization comes with an unstoppable energy!

 We cannot affirm a trans person’s human right to depathologization without affirming our human right to health.
 Access to healthcare is a basic right; however, it is a right routinely denied to many of us in many places and in many ways – by making hospitals, schools, toilets and other sanitation services inaccessible to us; by persecuting, criminalizing and incarcerating us; by stigmatizing us and discriminating against us, especially trans sex workers, trans people living in poverty, trans youth, black trans people, trans homeless people, trans people from indigenous groups, trans people living with HIV, trans people who use drugs, trans people with disabilities and trans migrants, asylum-seekers and refugees; by bullying us, harassing us, torturing us and killing us (14).

 The struggle for depathologizing our lives while ensuring full access to human rights – including healthcare and legal gender recognition – is being carried out by trans* activists worldwide.
 We are involved in different initiatives at different levels.
 We are following and informing the ICD revision and reform process, promoting legal reforms, training health providers, monitoring the implementation of public policies on health, conducting research, writing guidelines and papers, challenging insurance companies, demanding governments change their laws and policies, reporting to human rights institutions, organizing resistance, demonstrating in the streets, and celebrating a new Day of Action for Trans Depathologization.
-All around the world there are trans* activists with the skills, the expertise, and the commitment to transform the reality we do our best to survive in.
-Most of us face one of the most enduring and negative consequences of trans pathologization: we are very rarely recognized as true knowledge-makers, and given formal opportunities to be agents of those changes we all want to see in the world.
+All around the world, there are trans* activists with the skills, expertise, and commitment to transform the reality we do our best to survive in.
+Most of us face one of the most enduring and negative consequences of trans pathologization: we are very rarely recognized as true knowledge-makers and given formal opportunities to be agents of those changes we all want to see in the world.

-* The World Health Organization to continue and deepen the process of depathologizing trans people, and to avoid the introduction of the proposed category of “Gender Incongruence of Childhood”.
+- The World Health Organization to continue and deepen the process of depathologizing trans people, and to avoid the introduction of the proposed category of “Gender Incongruence of Childhood”.

 - States to reform their legal systems to allow universal access to recognition and transition-related healthcare under human rights standards.

-* National, regional and international human rights institutions to introduce pathologization as a ground for human rights violations.
+- National, regional and international human rights institutions to introduce pathologization as a ground for human rights violations.

-* Medical, Psy*, Bioethical associations and health providers to embrace human rights principles.
+- Medical, Psy*, Bioethical associations and health providers to embrace human rights principles.

-* Donors and allies to support trans activists’ work on depathologization.
+- Donors and allies to support trans activists’ work on depathologization.

-* Trans* activists to make every day a Day of Action for Trans* Depathologization: together, we are unstoppable!
+- Trans* activists to make every day a Day of Action for Trans* Depathologization: together, we are unstoppable!

 Mauro Cabral and Masen Davis, Co-Directors.

-(1) It’s time to stop treating transgender people as diseased, says Pace rapporteur.
+- (1) It’s time to stop treating transgender people as diseased, says Pace rapporteur.
 Available at: http://assembly.coe.int/nw/xml/News/News-View-en.asp?newsid=5845&lang=2

-(2) WMA Statement on Transgender People.
+- (2) WMA Statement on Transgender People.
 Available at: http://www.wma.net/en/30publications/10policies/t13/

-(3) European Parliament resolution of 8 September on the situation of fundamental rights in the European Union (2013-2014).
+- (3) European Parliament resolution of 8 September on the situation of fundamental rights in the European Union (2013-2014).
 Available at: http://www.europarl.europa.eu/sides/getDoc.do?type=TA&reference=P8-TA-2015-0286&language=EN&ring=A8-2015-0230

 - (4) Transgender People and HIV.
 WHO.
 Available at: http://www.who.int/hiv/pub/transgender/transgender-hiv-policy/en/

-(5) Blueprint for the Provision of Comprehensive Care for Trans People and Trans Communities in Asia and the Pacific.
+- (5) Blueprint for the Provision of Comprehensive Care for Trans People and Trans Communities in Asia and the Pacific.
 Available at: http://www.searo.who.int/entity/hiv/documents/blueprint/en/

-(6) STP launches the Call to Action for the International Day of Action for Trans Depathologization 2015.
+- (6) STP launches the Call to Action for the International Day of Action for Trans Depathologization 2015.
 Available at: http://www.stp2012.info/old/en/news#call_to_action2015

 - (7) Making Depathologization a Matter of Law.
 A comment from GATE on the Maltese Act on Gender Identity, Gender Expression and Sex Characteristics.
 Available at: http://wp.me/p1djE5-9K

-(8) Results of Member Survey on Gender Incongruence of Childhood (GIC) Diagnosis for ICD-11.
+- (8) Results of Member Survey on Gender Incongruence of Childhood (GIC) Diagnosis for ICD-11.
 WPATH.
 Available at: http://www.wpath.org/site_page.cfm?pk_association_webpage_menu=1635&pk_association_webpage=6638

-(9) Critique and Alternative Proposal to the “Gender Incongruence of Childhood” Category in ICD-11.
+- (9) Critique and Alternative Proposal to the “Gender Incongruence of Childhood” Category in ICD-11.
 Available at: http://wp.me/a1djE5-4u

-(10) Interview with Dainius Püras, UN Special Rapporteur on the Highest on the right of everyone the highest attainable standard of health.
+- (10) Interview with Dainius Püras, UN Special Rapporteur on the Highest on the right of everyone the highest attainable standard of health.
 26 October 2015.
 Available at: https://globaltransaction.files.wordpress.com/2015/10/interview-with-dainius-pc3bcras.pdf

-(11) Report of the Special Rapporteur on torture and other cruel, inhuman or degrading treatment and punishment, Juan E. Méndez.
+- (11) Report of the Special Rapporteur on torture and other cruel, inhuman or degrading treatment and punishment, Juan E. Méndez.
 1 February 2013 -A/HRC/22/53 Available at: http://www.ohchr.org/Documents/HRBodies/HRCouncil/RegularSession/Session22/A.HRC.22.53_English.pdf

 - (12) License to Be Yourself.
 Laws and Advocacy for Legal Gender Recognition for Trans People.
 Open Society Foundations.
 Available at: https://www.opensocietyfoundations.org/reports/license-be-yourself

-(13) Watch: 34 Countries in Europe Make This Nightmare a Reality.
+- (13) Watch: 34 Countries in Europe Make This Nightmare a Reality.
 Available at: http://tgeu.org/nightmare/

-(14) New Interactive maps depict situation for Trans persons worldwide.
+- (14) New Interactive maps depict situation for Trans persons worldwide.
 TRANS RESPECT VERSUS TRANSPHOBIA, TGEU.
 Available at: http://transrespect.org/en/new-interactive-maps-depict-situation-for-trans-persons-worldwide/